junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Normally the baby is born head first like this:

-  Now push hard.
+1 - Until the head is not yet visible, push hard.

-Now try not to push hard.
+2 - WHen the head is starting to show, try not to push hard.
 Take many short, fast breaths.
 This helps prevent tearing the opening (see [page 269](#page-269)).

-The head usually comes out face down.
+3 - The head usually comes out face down.
 If the baby has feces (shit) in her mouth and nose, clean it out immediately (see [page 262](#page-262)).

-Then the baby’s body turns to one side so the shoulders can come out.
+4 - Then the baby’s body turns to one side so the shoulders can come out.

-If the shoulders get stuck after the head comes out:
+**If the shoulders get stuck after the head comes out:**

-The midwife can take the baby’s head in her hands and lower it very carefully, so the shoulder can come out.
+1 - The midwife can take the baby’s head in her hands and lower it very carefully, so the shoulder can come out.

-Then she can raise the head a little so that the other shoulder comes out.
+2 - Then she can raise the head a little so that the other shoulder comes out.

 All the force must come from the mother.
-The midwife should never pull on the head, or twist or bend the baby’s neck, because this can harm the baby.
+The midwife should **never pull on the head, or twist or bend the baby’s neck**, because this can harm the baby.

 # [262](#page-262)
 {:.no_toc}

 THE THIRD STAGE OF LABOR begins when the baby has been born and lasts until the placenta (afterbirth) comes out.
 Usually, the placenta comes out by itself 5 minutes to an hour after the baby.
-In the meantime, care for the baby.
+In the meantime, **care for the baby**.
 If there is a lot of bleeding (see [page 265](#page-265)) or if the placenta does not come out within 1 hour, seek medical help.

 # CARE OF THE BABY AT BIRTH

 Immediately after the baby comes out:

   ♦ Put the baby’s head down so that the mucus comes out of his mouth and throat.
 Keep it this way until he begins to breathe.

   ♦ Keep the baby below the level of the mother until the cord is tied.
 (This way, the baby gets more blood and will be stronger.)

   ♦ Dry the baby and if he does not begin to breathe right away, rub his back with a towel or a cloth.

   ♦ If he still does not breathe, clean the mucus out of his nose and mouth with a clean cloth wrapped around your finger.

   ♦ If the baby has not begun to breathe within one minute after birth, start MOUTH-TO-MOUTH BREATHING at once (see [page 80](#page-80)).

   ♦ Wrap the baby in a clean cloth.
 It is very important not to let him get cold, especially if he is premature (born too early).

-How to Cut the Cord
+## How to Cut the Cord

 When the child is born, the cord pulses and is fat and blue.
 WAIT.